synthinks-og/drop/README.md

 1. Clone this repository to your local machine.
 2. Install dependencies using `npm install`.
-3. Create a data.txt file in the root directory with your account credentials (see [Configuration](#configuration) for details).
+3. Edit data.txt file in the root directory with your account credentials (see [Configuration](#configuration) for details).

 ## **Usage**